 Benefits of filing bankruptcy can be significant for individuals and couples struggling with unmanageable debt.
-William H. Oliver, Jr. & Associates has a great deal of experience advising married clients through the nuances of determining whether one or both should file bankruptcy — and when is the best time it file.
+Oliver & Legg has a great deal of experience advising married clients through the nuances of determining whether one or both should file bankruptcy — and when is the best time it file.
 In some cases, a spouse is more likely to qualify for a Chapter 7 bankruptcy through the means test when filing alone.
 The ultimate outcome can still benefit both.

-Serving Monmouth County, lawyer William H. Oliver can evaluate your unique circumstances and advise you on whether you can — and whether you should — file bankruptcy on your own, without your spouse.
+Serving Monmouth County, our lawyers can evaluate your unique circumstances and advise you on whether you can — and whether you should — file bankruptcy on your own, without your spouse.
 Evening and Saturday appointments are available as needed.
-Call 866-974-1136 toll free or complete and submit a contact form.
-Hablamos español.
+Call 732-988-1500 local or complete and submit a contact form.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.